lumapps/lumapps-extensions-templates/CONTRIBUTING.md

   - [Publish](#publish)

 ## Found an issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Repository](https://github.com/lumapps/lumapps-extensions-templates/issues).
-Even better you can submit a Pull Request with a fix.

 If you are feeling it, you can even fix the issue yourself and submit a Pull Request.
 Before opening a Pull Request, please see the Submission Guidelines below.